Fab-Ver/daily-song/README.md

 ### New Post

-In the new post page user can insert post by adding a Spotify URL, then the data are automatically retrived from Spotify API.
+In the new post page user can insert post by adding a Spotify URL, then the data are automatically retrieved from Spotify API.
 Then, user can specify their post music genres (from 1 to 3) and add a description (optional).
-User can decide to deactive comments for every post.
+User can decide to deactivate comments for every post.
 User can post only once a day.

 ### Post Elements